 While cherries can be stored at room temperature, storing in the refrigerator in a perforated or open plastic bag will extend their shelf life.
 Cherries absorb surrounding odors, so store cherries away from strong-smelling foods.
+Cherries can be frozen or dried for enjoying later.
 Frozen cherries can be cooked or used in baked goods.
 Keep dried cherries in an airtight container in a cool, dry place for up to one year.
 Pit cherries prior to freezing, drying, or cooking.